juande-jaime-alcantara/Stable-formulations-for-the-Capacitated-Facility-Location-Problem-with-Customer-Preferences/README.md

 <h3>Naming convention</h3>

-<p>Each solution file is named according to the formulation, the reference model, the variable setting, and the instance.
+<p>Solution files are named according to the stability concept, the model family, the variable setting, and the instance.
 For example:</p>

 <pre><code>SOL_WeaklyStable_Pro_Calvete_xcontinua_p_60.dat
 </code></pre>